Storrs Community Church

 A child will be released to a parent or representative only on the basis of a signature only to persons listed on the registration/sign in form. (or security number, identification card or in the case of a nursery child, the bearer of the I.D.#.)

-Children are never to be dropped off in the nursery or classroom without a teacher/caregiver present.
-If only one teacher/caregiver is present, the door must be left open.
+Children are never to be dropped off in the nursery or classroom without a Small Group Leader/caregiver present.
+If only one Small Group Leader/caregiver is present, the door must be left open.

 Children are not allowed to wander during the class time.